Plate Tectonics(Part-II)

 The Earth is divided into three chemical layers: the core, the mantle and the crust.
 The core is composed of mostly iron and nickel and remains very hot, even after 4.5 billion years of cooling.
 The core is divided into two layers: a solid inner core and a liquid outer core.
 The middle layer of the Earth, the mantle, is made of minerals rich in the elements iron, magnesium, silicon, and oxygen.
 The crust is rich in the elements oxygen and silicon with lesser amounts of aluminum, iron, magnesium, calcium, potassium, and sodium.
 There are two types of crust.
 Basalt is the most common rock on Earth.
 Oceanic crust is made of relatively dense rock called basalt.
 Continental crust is made of lower density rocks, such as andesite and granite.

+The outermost layers of the Earth can be divided by their physical properties into lithosphere and asthenosphere.
 The lithosphere (from the Greek, lithos, stone) is the rigid outermost layer made of crust and uppermost mantle.
 The lithosphere is the "plate" of the plate tectonic theory.
 The asthenosphere (from the Greek, asthenos, devoid of force) is part of the mantle that flows, a characteristic called plastic behavior.
 It might seem strange that a solid material can flow.
 A good example of a solid that flows, or of plastic behavior, is the movement of toothpaste in a tube.
 The flow of the asthenosphere is part of mantle convection, which plays an important role in moving lithospheric plates.
+Testing the Sea-Floor Spreading Hypothesis

+Before being widely accepted, a new hypothesis must be tested.
+One test for the sea-floor-spreading hypothesis involved magnetic patterns on the sea floor.
 In the late 1950's, scientists mapped the present-day magnetic field generated by rocks on the floor of the Pacific Ocean.
 The volcanic rocks, which make up the sea floor have magnetization because, as they cool, magnetic minerals within the rock align to the Earth's magnetic field.
 The intensity of the magnetic field they measured was very different from the intensity they had calculated.
 Thus, the scientists detected magnetic anomalies, or differences in the magnetic field from place to place.
 They found positive and negative magnetic anomalies.
 Positive magnetic anomalies are places where the magnetic field is stronger than expected.
 Positive magnetic anomalies are induced when the rock cools and solidifies with the Earth's north magnetic pole in the northern geographic hemisphere.
 The Earth's magnetic field is enhanced by the magnetic field of the rock.
 Negative magnetic anomalies are magnetic anomalies that are weaker than expected.
 Negative magnetic anomalies are induced when the rock cools and solidifies with the Earth's north magnetic pole in the southern geographic hemisphere.
 The resultant magnetic field is less than expected because the Earth's magnetic field is reduced by the magnetic field of the rock.
+When mapped, the anomalies produce a zebra-striped pattern of parallel positive and negative bands.
+The pattern was centered along, and symmetrical to, the mid-ocean ridge.

 A hypothesis was presented in 1963 by Fred Vine and Drummond Matthews to explain this pattern.
 They proposed that lava erupted at different times along the rift at the crest of the mid-ocean ridges preserved different magnetic anomalies.